 Become one of 30 participants from a range of disciplines within and beyond social sciences across Europe.
 Engage with four invited international speakers from the field of social, cultural and computational studies across the week.

 - gain skills in international networking and cooperation by developing collaborative outputs for conferences and publications;

 - receive mentoring through international experts as well as the team of applicants;

 - contribute to future research strategies.

-Send your application (CV, short summary of your doc/postdoc research project, and a motivation letter including the questions and challenges you would like to address during the Summer School) by 31st January 2023 to: firstname.lastname@example.org
+Send your application (CV, short summary of your doc/postdoc research project, and a motivation letter including the questions and challenges you would like to address during the Summer School - max.
+2 pages) by 28st February 2023 to: firstname.lastname@example.org.